ufs-community/uwtools/docs/sections/user_guide/cli/tools/ecflow.rst

      uw ecflow server --config-file server.yaml --port 54321

-bi* To start a server using a custom SSL certificate directory:
+* To start a server using a custom SSL certificate:

   .. code-block:: text